mcci-catena/MCCI-Catena-PMS7003/examples/catena4630-revB-pms7003-demo/README.md

 ### `sleep`

 Put the sensor into sleep mode using a software command.
-This saves the power from driving the `SET` pin low, but it's not clear whether the PMS7003 power is as low duing software sleep as during hardware sleep.
+This saves the power from driving the `SET` pin low, but it's not clear whether the PMS7003 power is as low during software sleep as during hardware sleep.

 ### `stats`